Julia Rosliakova

-Julia Rosliakova (born January 5, 1975 in Moscow, Russia SSR, Soviet Union) is a retired individual rhythmic gymnast who competed for Russia.
+Julia Rosliakova (born January 5, 1975) is a retired individual rhythmic gymnast who competed for Russia.

 Career

 Rosliakova began her career training in the club of SDYUSSHOR 74 and was trained under the guidance of Alla Yanina.
 In 1992, after the collapse of the Soviet Union, Rosliakova decided to compete for Russia and was admitted to the newly formed national team.
 The leader of the World team was Oxana Kostina followed by her younger teammates Amina Zaripova and Rosliakova.
-They won the bronze medal in team event (tied with the Spanish team) at the 1992 European Championships.
+They won the bronze medal in the team event (tied with the Spanish team) at the 1992 European Championships.

 After the tragic death of Kostina, the Russian national composition was then led by Zaripova.
 Rosliakova along with Amina Zaripova and Inessa Gizikova competed at the 1993 World Championships in Alicante, Spain where Russia won the team bronze, she won two individual meals: a silver medal in rope and bronze in ball, she finished 8th in the all-around finals behind Spain's Carolina Pascual.

-Rosliakova had appeared in three European Championships in 1992, 1993 and 1994.
+Rosliakova appeared at three European Championships in 1992, 1993 and 1994.